Sin7Y/ola-lang/docs/en/source/smart-contract.md

 # Smart contracts

-Ola contracts allow users to write complex business logic that will be deployed to ola's l2 network, and cross-contract calls can be written between different contracts just like solidity
+Ola contracts allow users to write complex business logic that will be deployed to Ola's l2 network, and cross-contract calls can be written between different contracts just like solidity.

 ## Examples

-The following example shows a recursive and non-recursive ola smart contract implementation of Fibonacci numbers
+The following example shows a recursive and non-recursive ola smart contract implementation of Fibonacci numbers.

 ````javascript